How to Fix Cloudy Pool Water

 In some cases, outdoor debris and algae may enter and grow in the pool.
 To limit this, proper cleaning is necessary to avoid cloudy water in the future.
 Simply skimming the pool regularly will help your pool stay sparkling and clear under the sun for everyone to use.
 For extreme cases of cloudy pool water, deeper cleanings such as vacuuming and scrubbing the floor and sides may be necessary.
 Cleaning out the pool filter regularly will also help keep your water clear and cloud-free.
 By cleaning out the filter often, you will easily be able to know when something is broken or not working as well as it should and can save you time if you end up having to change your filter system.

 To ensure the water returns back to its clear state, shocking your pool may be your only option.
 Shocking your pool will elevate the chlorine levels to eliminate any lingering bacteria.
 Although this process should only take a full day to clear, it may take longer if the condition of your pool requires more attention.
 If you’re looking at handling chemicals yourself, make sure to take the necessary safety precautions to ensure that you, your family, and your pool stay safe.
+Failing to do so may result in chlorine-related injuries.
 This includes reading all labels properly and storing them safely and out of reach of pets and children.

 Keep Your Pool Water Sparkling With Shoreline Pools